pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 **Wait for responses**.
 If you ask a question such as, "What's your experience with (fill in the blank)?" then wait.
 Do not be afraid of a little silence.
 If you leap into the silence, your participants will feel you are not serious about involving them and will become passive.
 Give participants a chance to think, and if no one answers, patiently ask again.
 You will usually get a response.

-# Secure cloud solution whiteboard design session student guide
+# Secure Cloud Solution Whiteboard Design Session Student Guide

-## Abstract and learning objectives
+## Abstract and Learning Objectives

 In this whiteboard design session, you will learn how to implement different components of a secure cloud solution that integrates Active Directory, security policies that cover network security groups (NSGs) Shared Access Signatures (SAS), certificates and other application secrets.
 In this session you will learn secrets management and managed identities.

-## Step 1: Review the customer case study
+## Step 1: Review the Customer Case Study

 **Outcome**